 Solar Panel Calculator for Washington (WA)

-Calculate how many solar panels you need in Washington, estimated costs after the 30% federal tax credit, payback period, and 25-year savings.
+Calculate how many solar panels you need in Washington, installed cost, payback period, and 25-year savings — updated for 2026 (the 30% federal tax credit expired December 31, 2025).
 Based on 3.4 peak sun hours/day and $0.114/kWh average electricity rate.

 Peak Sun Hours